sahiedu/bebop_ros_examples/bebop_examples/README.md

 The **bebop_examples** collection features a variety of packages to help ROS users get the Parrot Bebop drone flying quickly.
 This code has been tested on the the Bebop 2.
 These nodes rely on the [bebop_autonomy](https://github.com/AutonomyLab/bebop_autonomy) package which acts as the driver for the robot.

 ## Dependencies
-This examples depends of the following external packages:
+This examples depends on the following external packages:

 - [bebop_autonomy](https://bebop-autonomy.readthedocs.io/en/latest/#)
 - [joy](https://wiki.ros.org/joy)